 Further reading and references

-Benign paroxysmal vertigo; NICE CKS, September 2013 (UK access only)
+Benign paroxysmal positional vertigo; NICE CKS, October 2017

 Glasziou P, Bennett J, Greenberg P, et al; The Epley manoeuvre - for benign paroxysmal positional vertigo.
 Aust Fam Physician.
 2013 Jan-Feb42(1-2):36-7.

 Dommaraju S, Perera E; An approach to vertigo in general practice.
 Aust Fam Physician.
 2016 Apr45(4):190-4.